 The UK's leading independent expert on innovation

-National Endowment of Science, Technology and the Arts works with public, private and third-sector partners bringing together powerful combinations of people, resources and bright ideas.
-NESTA combines capital investment with non-financial support to help the UK's innovative early-stage companies turn their ideas into commercial success.
+National Endowment of Science, Technology and the Arts (NESTA) works with public, private and third-sector partners bringing together powerful combinations of people, resources and bright ideas.
+NESTA combines capital investment with non-financial support to help the UK's innovative companies turn their ideas into commercial success.
+In 2008 Oxford Biolabs has received a grant award through NESTA’s Flying Start fund.

 National centre for entrepreneurship in education

-We received a grant award in 2009 from the Flying Start Entrepreneur fund through the NCEE.
 Since its formation, NCEE has collaborated with many partners and organisations across the UK and internationally on a wide range of activities and projects.
 NCEE seeks to develop and promote a culture of entrepreneurship through research, education, and facilitation.
+In 2008 Oxford Biolabs has been selected as one of 12 UK businesses to receive support through NCEE’s Entrepreneurship Program.

 Oxford Consulting Initiative